West Malvern: Culture

+The West Malvern Ring

+In 2025, the village of West Malvern hosted a local production of Richard Wagner's opera cycle, Der Ring des Nibelungen.
+The project, titled The West Malvern Ring, was the culmination of a long-held idea by the late resident Rob Rankin.
+It was brought to fruition by musical director Judith Sanoon and creative director Tim White.

+The production, which will run from August 15 to August 17, presents a two-and-a-half-hour musical play, condensing the sixteen-hour original work.
+The staging utilized live acting, a simplified score, and video sequences filmed in and around the Malvern Hills.
+The production featured over 40 local participants and was performed at the West Malvern Social Club.
+It offered an interpretation of the epic story of gods and mortals within a community-focused framework.

 Landmarks

 The Malvern Hills area is well known for its Malvern water and there are several springs and wells in West Malvern including Westminster Bank Spout, St James Churchyard Basin, West Malvern Tap, Hayslad, Royal Well, and Ryland's Well and St Thomas' Well.

 There were quarries around West Malvern including Dingle and several more.

 Transport

 Rail

 The nearest railway stations are Malvern Link (for the northern end of the parish) and Colwall (for the southern end), both on the Cotswold Line between Hereford and Worcester.

 Bus

 Local bus services connect West Malvern with the surrounding area.